 I've had a copy for yonks.
 When I thumb through it I see myself in the Dales or on the Moors, in York or on the Coast.
 A week - two weeks - isn't long enough.
-I wish I had the money to stay a month.
+I wish I had the money to stay a month (better still, move back north).
 For the time being leafing through the pages of scenes in saturated colour has to see me through.
 It'll give you an appetite to discover the region for yourself, whether you're fit or wheelchair bound.
 There's ways...

 Gervase Phinn's Yorkshire

 Feeling hungry or thirsty after this hectic trip?